 Creating a Target Audience for Your Marketing Campaign

-Do you know who your audience is?
-You probably hear a lot about targeting your content to your audience every time you take a course or read some guide to help with your marketing campaign.
-To build any sort of strategy that does this, you have to start with the basics by creating a complete picture of whom you are actually trying to attract with your content marketing efforts.
+Do you know who your campaign target audience is?
+You probably hear a lot about targeting your content to your audience every time you take a course or read some guide to help with creating a marketing campaign.
+To build any sort of marketing strategy that does this, you have to start with the basics by creating a complete picture of whom you are actually trying to attract with your content marketing efforts.

-There are several key components of your audience that come into play when you design any facet of content marketing, from choosing keywords to developing the best user experience to increasing conversions.
+There are several key components of your target audience that come into play when you design any facet of content marketing, from choosing keywords to developing the best user experience to increasing conversions.
 These include psychographics, habits, behavior patterns, demographics, characteristics, geographical location and other key variables.
-Once you know these factors, you can create a model or models that truly captures your ideal target audience.
+Once you know these factors, you can create a model or models that truly captures your ideal target audience for your marketing campaign.
 Then, you keep this model in mind when developing your content marketing collateral to ensure it is relevant and of value to the target audience.

 One of the best ways to truly understand your target audience is through market research.
 This will help you to know as much as possible about the consumers who are or might be interested in your goods or services.
 This research provides valuable information to assist you in focusing your content and choosing the right keywords.
 The point is not to just get a list of demographics and stop there.
 Although demographics play a valuable role, it is more important to get a full picture that helps you truly understand the most urgent concern or concerns of your audience.